-If you're on a Startup plan, upgrade a development application for free to try this and other Silver-level features.
+If you're on the Essentials plan, upgrade a development application for free to try this and other Core-level features.

 How it works

 This BEE Plugin configuration allows you change the appearance of the editor when it is rendered within your application, so that it will blend even more seamlessly with the rest of your user interface.

 Technically speaking, it allows you to change some parts of the CSS (Cascading Style Sheets) that controls the look & feel of the editor.
 If you want to use your own CSS, please refer to our Custom CSS feature.